How These Online Creators Turned Content Into Meaningful Community

 Breaking barriers with Nana Agyemang

 Nana Agyemang also knows how important representation is within a community.
-When she accepted a fashion internship out of college, she found she was one of few Black women employed by the publication.
-To create space for her peers, Agyemang started a media training program to coach minority women who wanted to break into the fashion industry.
+She launched EveryStylishGirl, a platform dedicated to connecting Black and Brown women with career opportunities within fashion media when she was still in college.
+Years later, when she accepted a fashion internship out of college, she found she was one of few Black women employed by the publication.
+To create space for her peers, Agyemang focused on growing her platform and started a media training program to coach minority women who wanted to break into the fashion industry.

 “When it comes to content, it needs to evoke emotion, empowerment or education,” Agyemang says.
 “We know what our followers are going through because I am the follower … At the end of the day, it's about being personable.”